deskool/Eigenspectrum/README.md

 # Eigenspectrum
-A Matlab implementation of the Eigenspectrum from Williamson et al. "Seizure prediction using EEG spatiotemporal correlation structure."
+A Matlab implementation of the Eigenspectrum feature described in Williamson et al. "Seizure prediction using EEG spatiotemporal correlation structure."